Cosmian/mse-cli/documentation/docs/cloud/subcommand/test.md

 !!! warning "Update tests"

-    If you need to change the test parameters after a deployement, you can edit the context file of the corresponding application.
+    If you need to change the test parameters after a deployment, you can edit the context file of the corresponding application.
 The context file is read when you run the `test` command.